-“1 in 3 Utah homes have high radon gas levels.”* It is easy to find out if your home has a radon gas problem by getting a free radon test kit by either calling 801-871-0715 or by filling out the form on this page.
+“1 in 3 Utah homes have high radon gas levels and need radon mitigation.”* It is easy to find out if your home has a radon gas problem by getting a free radon test kit by either calling 801-871-0715 or by filling out the form on this page.
 A certified radon technician will come to your home to set the radon test, or we can mail you a radon test kit you can set yourself.
 Mailed radon test kits include simple to follow instructions and a pre-paid return envelope so you can easily send the completed test to the certified lab to analyze.
 We will then contact you with the results.
 It’s that simple.

 About Our Free Radon Testing Program